-So, you’ve been wondering about what golf swing lag is.
+So, you’ve been wondering what golf swing lag is.
 How can you master it?
 Why are people going crazy over it?

 We know many players who get the wrong idea about what the golf swing lag might be and ruin their already good swing.

 To address and solve all the issues, we’ve designed this post as a handy guide.
 We highly recommend that you stick to the end of this post to clearly understand what you’re looking at.
 Also, we’ll share some drills that you can practice to master the lag.

 Before anything else, what is even a golf swing lag?
 Does it mean you lagging behind the swing?
 Or, does it mean that you should stop your swing somewhere in the middle?

 The answer is, none of it.
 The golf swing lag means that your club head should lag behind every other moving part of both your body and your club.
 The entire action is performed in one swift motion.